AhwanMishra/multiple-client-server-chat-program/README.md

 9. /quit : The client will be removed from the server.
 This client will be removed from all the active groups.10. /activeallgroups​ : To display all the groups which are active on the server.

+10. /activeallgroups​ : To display all the groups which are active on the server.

 11. /joingroup <group id> : If this message is sent by a client having the request for joining the group, then he will be added to group immediately.
 Otherwise a request should be passed to the admin of that group and if admin responds to the request